-SCI has developed an activity area plan for successfully restarting operations and welcoming students, faculty, and staff back to campus during the fall 2020 semester.
+SCI has developed an activity area plan for successfully restarting operations and welcoming students, faculty, and staff back to campus.
 The careful planning effort addresses public health concerns and different University operational postures for the term.

 To stay up-to-date with the University of Pittsburgh's response to the COVID-19 pandemic, visit coronavirus.pitt.edu.